Nishantsurve/QuizWhiz/README.md

 # QuizWhiz

-A quiz web application built with React.js, HTML, CSS, and Bootstrap.
+A quiz web application built with React.js, HTML, CSS, Javascript and Bootstrap.
 This app fetches trivia questions from the [Trivia API](https://opentdb.com/) and allows users to participate in a timed quiz.
 The app also provides a detailed report of the user’s performance after the quiz, with an option to share the score via WhatsApp.

 ## Table of Contents